60 Beautiful Braid Hairstyles For Your Kids(2022 Trends)

 Source

 Braid buns are made at the end of literally any braid.
-You need to braid the hair in the way you want and secure it with bobby pins and hair ties at the end, creating a bun.
+You need to braid the hair the way you want and secure it with bobby pins and hair ties at the end, creating a bun.
 This look can get as straightforward or as complex as you wish it to be.

 1. Pull-through braid